 4).
 Developing your class schedule and registering for classes;

 5).
 Answering any academic policy or procedure questions;

 6).
-Providing you with a copy of your class schedule and tuition bill;
+Providing you with a copy of your class schedule;

 7).
 Referring you to other desired offices.